 Uinta Academy incorporates a number of experiential therapy approaches into the treatment process, including ropes course participation, recreational therapy, horticultural therapy and equine assisted psychotherapy.

 Experiential Therapy applies to a range of action and movement based forms of psychotherapy and uses activities such as role-playing, outdoor activities, expressive arts, animal-assisted experiences and trust-based activities.
 During experiential therapy sessions, an individual has the opportunity to experience successes, identify obstacles, develop improved self-esteem and take greater responsibility for her actions.
-After the activity, the individual has the opportunity to process her emotions and receive specific feedback related to her decisions, actions and reactions.
-For individuals who have already participated in more traditional forms of psychotherapy (primarily talk therapy in an office setting), experiential therapy can be particularly effective due to its ability to take the individual’s focus off the therapy itself and encourage her to function “in the moment.”
+After the activity, the individual has the opportunity to process their emotions and receive specific feedback related to their decisions, actions and reactions.
+For individuals who have already participated in more traditional forms of psychotherapy (primarily talk therapy in an office setting), experiential therapy can be particularly effective due to its ability to take the individual’s focus off the therapy itself and encourage them to function “in the moment.”